imliuyzh/pupperfield-service/README.md

 The original problem statement is available at: https://frontend-take-home.fetch.com.

-You can check out a client application, https://github.com/imliuyzh/pupperfield, which uses the same set of API.
+You can check out a client application, https://github.com/imliuyzh/pupperfield, which uses the same API.

 ## Getting Started